Rays vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has put up 66 hits with 20 doubles, a triple, 10 home runs and 26 walks.
-He has driven in 39 runs with one stolen base.
+- Anthony Santander has 20 doubles, a triple, 11 home runs, 26 walks and 42 RBI (68 total hits).
+He has swiped one base.

 Santander Recent Games